anastasija17/VehicleRentalSystem/README.md

 ![slika10](Images/Cargo.JPG)

 ## Conclusion

 This is a fairly simple system that, with an upgrade, can serve as the basis for a larger system.
+Also, the system does not check whether the initial rental date is before the rental end date and the actual vehicle return date, we considered that such checks are not necessary because data entry is not left to the user and the programmer takes care of it.
+If there was a need to expand and improve this system, such checks would be necessary.